-Studies identified through searches performed PubMed were on and http://www.ifpma.org/clinicaltrials.html and review of information sent by manufacturers.
+Studies were identified through searches performed on PubMed and review of information sent by manufacturers.
 Search strategy included the FDA-approved use of all drugs in this class.
 Randomized, comparative, controlled trials comparing agents within this class for the approved indications are considered the most relevant in this category.
 Studies included for analysis in the review were published in English, performed with human participants and randomly allocated participants to comparison groups.
 In addition, studies must contain clearly stated, predetermined outcome measure(s) of known or probable clinical importance, use data analysis techniques consistent with the study question and include follow-up (endpoint assessment) of at least 80 percent of participants entering the investigation.
 Despite some inherent bias found in all studies including those sponsored and/or funded by pharmaceutical manufacturers, the studies in this therapeutic class review were determined to have results or conclusions that do not suggest systematic error in their experimental study design.
 While the potential influence of manufacturer sponsorship/funding must be considered, the studies in this review have also been evaluated for validity and importance.